-MCWD does not unlawfully discriminate on the basis of race, creed, color, age, religion, gender, nationality, national origin, ancestry, citizenship status, physical or mental disability, medical condition (including pregnancy, childbirth, HIV or AIDS-related conditions), marital status, genetics, gender identification, or sexual orientation.
+MCWD does not unlawfully discriminate on the basis of race, creed, color, age, religion, religious dress practices and religious grooming practices, gender, nationality, national origin, ancestry, citizenship status, military or veteran status, physical or mental disability, medical condition (including pregnancy, childbirth, breastfeeding and related medical conditions, HIV or AIDS-related conditions), marital status, genetics, gender identification, or sexual orientation.
 MCWD shall make reasonable accommodations for the known physical or mental disabilities of an otherwise qualified applicant/employee unless undue hardship for the employer would result.
 Applicants may submit requests for accommodations to the Management Services Administrator.
 The Management Services Administrator and/or a designee of the General Manager shall conduct an investigation into whether reasonable accommodations can be made.
 For more information, please refer to Section 17.

 It is the responsibility of every manager and employee to follow this policy.
-Employees with questions or concerns about any type of discrimination or harassment on any of the basis mentioned above in the workplace are -encouraged to bring these issues to the attention of his/her immediate supervisor, the Management Services Administrator, or the General Manager or designee.
+Employees with questions or concerns about any type of discrimination or harassment on any of the basis mentioned above in the workplace are encouraged to bring these issues to the attention of his/her immediate supervisor, the Management Services Administrator, or the General Manager or designee.
 Employees can raise concerns and make reports without fear of reprisal.
 Anyone found to be engaging in any type of unlawful discrimination shall be subject to disciplinary action up to and including termination of employment with MCWD.